Martin Rechsteiner

-Martin Rechsteiner (born 15 February 1989) is a Liechtensteiner former international footballer who played as a right back.
-He last played club football for FC Balzers.
+Martin Rechsteiner (born 15 February 1989) is a former footballer who played as a right back.
+Born in Switzerland, he represented the Liechtenstein national team.

 Career

 Born in Altstätten, Switzerland, Rechsteiner played club football for FC Schaan, USV Eschen/Mauren and FC Vaduz.

 He made his senior international debut for Liechtenstein in 2008, and appeared in FIFA World Cup qualifying matches.

-After a three and a half-year retirement from international football, Rechsteiner was called in for the UEFA Euro 2016 qualifying match against Montenegro on 5 September 2015.
+After a three-and-a-half-year retirement from international football, Rechsteiner was called in for the UEFA Euro 2016 qualifying match against Montenegro on 5 September 2015.

 Rechsteiner announced his retirement from football at the end of 2019.
-He is currently a co-trainer of the Liechtenstein U-17s.
+He is a co-trainer of the Liechtenstein U-17s.